jyLuna/ComputerNetworking/README.md

 messenger : register and log in

-list : the list of freinds
+list : the list of freinds and change the details of user

 chatting : can chatting 2 or more people with multi-thread(only in server)